Centers for Pain Control and Vein Care

 If you experience constant urges to move your legs, especially at night, restless leg syndrome (RLS) might be the culprit, making it difficult to get a good night’s sleep.
-If you experience RLS symptoms, the specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, can offer solutions for relief.
+If you experience RLS symptoms, the specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, and Valparaiso, Indiana, can offer solutions for relief.
 Schedule an appointment by phone or online to learn more today.

 Restless leg syndrome, also known as RLS, is a condition that causes uncomfortable urges to move your legs.

 These urges often happen in the evening or at night when you’re lying or sitting down.
 Moving your legs can ease unpleasant symptoms, but RLS can make it difficult for you to sleep well.